Sri Sathyanarayana Swamy Vratham (Glory - Significance - Intricacies - Merits)

 Significance of Vratha Katha

-Merits of the Vratham
+Merits of Sathyanarayana Vratha

-Sri Sathyanarayana Vratham is considered as highly meritorious and result oriented especially in Kaliyuga that acts as remedy for various natal as well as mundane sufferings.
-Even witnessing the vratha, listening to the sacred story, taking Prasada (offering to God) is as meritorious as performing the Vratham itself.
-It is a Kaamyaka Vratha the one that bestows and fulfills the desires of devotees be it materialistic or spiritual (Gnana, Bhakti & Vyragya)
+Sri Sathyanarayana Vratha is considered as highly meritorious and result oriented one especially in Kaliyuga that acts as remedy for various natal as well as mundane sufferings.

-Significance of Prasadam
+Significance of Prasada

-A special mention has to be made about Sathyanarayana Swamy Prasadam.
-Another significance of this Vratha is its Prasada (offering to God) which is known as Saphaala Bhaksha.
 Saphaala means equal parts and Bhaksha means the eatable.
 Saphaala Bhaksha means Naivedya (offering to God) prepared with ingredients mixed in equal proportions.
 The ingredients for the preparation of Prasada are Wheat Soji, Bananas, Cow Milk, Sugar (jaggery) and Cow Ghee.
-Merits of Sri Sathyanarayana Swamy prasadam is such that it should be taken by one and all irrespective of affiliations.

 Temples of Lord Sathyanarayana